 On January 21, 2016, the U.S. Department of Homeland Security and U.S. Department of State announced changes to the Visa Waiver Program (VWP) to comply with recent legislation.

-- The great majority of Visa Waiver Program travelers from Iceland who use ESTA will not be affected by these changes.
+- The majority of Visa Waiver Program travelers from Iceland who use ESTA will not be affected by these changes.

 - The new law does not ban travel to the United States or ban admission into the United States, it requires certain individuals to now apply in person for visas instead of using ESTA.

-- Dual nationals of VWP countries who are also nationals of Iran, Iraq, Sudan or Syria will now need to apply in person at the U.S. Embassy for visas.
+- Dual nationals of VWP countries who are also nationals of Cuba, Iran, Iraq, Sudan or Syria will now need to apply in person at the U.S. Embassy for visas.

 - You can also check your ESTA status at https://esta.cbp.dhs.gov/esta/.

 If you are a citizen of a Visa Waiver Program partner but have received notice that you are no longer eligible to travel to the United States under that program, you should apply for a nonimmigrant visa at least three months in advance of your desired travel.
-If you do not have imminent travel plans, you should fill out the DS-160 nonimmigrant visa application form at ceac.state.gov/genniv/, and schedule a visa appointment.
+If you do not have imminent travel plans, you should complete the DS-160 nonimmigrant visa application form at ceac.state.gov/genniv/ and schedule a visa appointment.
 YOU SHOULD NOT BUY NON-REFUNDABLE PLANE TICKETS UNTIL YOU HAVE RECEIVED YOUR VISA.

 If your travel is imminent, you must still complete the nonimmigrant visa application online and may request an expedited visa appointment by following the procedure found here.
 Please include in your request the date and purpose of your travel, as well as a copy of the U.S. Customs and Border Protection message you received regarding your ESTA status.

 For additional information on the Visa Waiver Program, please visit the U.S. Customs and Border Protection website.